 To support programs that serve children from prenatal to five years of age and their families and raise awareness of the importance of the early years.

 Rationale We believe that every child deserves a good early start to their life.
 Research demonstrates the importance of early childhood experiences on cognitive, social, emotional, and physical development and on outcomes for children, families and the community.

 Background The community established this fund to honor the contributions of both John and Sally Mielke to the overall health and welfare of all community members.
 In addition to their contributions to healthcare and education, they have been strongly committed to our youngest community members.
 This endowment fund carries on their legacy by focusing on the earliest years of a child’s life.
-Read more about the history of this fund here.

 Community Engagement Manager